 Why are we all so tired?
-Across the board, fatigue is the number one issue I help people overcome (even if it seems like I say that about everything).
+Across the board, fatigue is the number one issue I help people overcome.
 If you’re exhausted and you consult with a holistic health practitioner, you’re likely told you have some degree of adrenal fatigue.

 Adrenal fatigue is a huge part of the holistic health lexicon, but it’s not recognized in conventional medicine because “no scientific proof exists to support adrenal fatigue as a true medical condition.”

-I used to think that was because adrenal fatigue has always been considered a constellation of symptoms caused by stress, and the result is imbalance and fatigue.
+Adrenal fatigue is ignored in mainstream medicine because it is a constellation of symptoms caused by stress, and the result is general malaise, imbalance, and fatigue.
 Those are vague symptoms in the allopathic model, and there aren’t any drugs to be prescribed for stress or burnout.
-So “adrenal fatigue” doesn’t fit the ‘here’s a drug for your condition’ paradigm of our current healthcare system.
+So “adrenal fatigue” doesn’t fit the ‘here’s a drug for your condition‘ paradigm of our current healthcare system.
 It made sense to me that the medical system wouldn’t recognize a condition it can’t control through a prescription.

-But now I’m not so sure.
-Nutrition, science, medicine, and our understanding of the body are always evolving, and we’re beginning to rethink and rename “adrenal fatigue.”
+While this is still the case, I’ve begun to rethink adrenal fatigue in a way that expands beyond an endocrine disorder.
+Nutrition, science, medicine, and our understanding of the body are always evolving, and we’re beginning to rethink and even rename “adrenal fatigue.”

-First off, what is it?
+First off, what is adrenal fatigue?
 You can read my old post on adrenal fatigue here.
 The symptoms are broad and vary by the individual, but feeling tired and stressed are the top complaints.
 Other symptoms of adrenal fatigue are as follows:

 - weight gain